Lucille Benson: Acting career

 Benson's career began in New York in the 1930s.
-She appeared on Broadway in several plays including Ladies Night in a Turkish Bath, Walking Happy, Hotel Paradiso, Good Night, Ladies, The Doughgirls, The Day Before Spring, Happy Birthday, As The Girls Go, Hotel Paradiso, and Period of Adjustment.
+She appeared on Broadway in several plays including Ladies Night in a Turkish Bath; Walking Happy; Hotel Paradiso; Good Night, Ladies; The Doughgirls; The Day Before Spring; Happy Birthday; As The Girls Go; and Period of Adjustment.
 She performed at the Coconut Grove Playhouse in Miami, appearing in the Tennessee Williams play Orpheus Descending.

 Benson's break in motion pictures came while performing with Donald O'Connor in the play Little Me during a three-month run in Las Vegas.
 She said "While I was in Las Vegas, a former agent in Hollywood called to ask me to come to Hollywood to try out for a Paramount film.
 I went to Hollywood, tried out and was cast for the part in which I played opposite Robert Redford in Little Fauss and Big Halsy."

 Benson played a lady running a roadside "Snakerama" exhibit in Steven Spielberg's 1971 movie Duel, starring Dennis Weaver.
 She worked with Spielberg again in 1979, in 1941, as a gas station owner whom John Belushi orders to refuel his fighter plane.

+Benson even had the rare opportunity of enjoying a leading role in a feature film when she was cast as Aunt Martha, the nefarious proprietor of the sleazy King Edward Hotel in Paul Bartel's 1972 cult dark-comedy-horror-thriller Private Parts.

-In Silver Streak (1976), Benson portrayed rancher Rita Babtree, who comes to Gene Wilder's rescue by ferrying him in her bi-plane.
+In Silver Streak (1976), Benson portrayed rancher Rita Babtree, who comes to Gene Wilder's rescue by ferrying him in her bi-plane to a small-town train station.

 Benson portrayed Birdie Huff in the crime drama Nashville 99 (1977).
 She had a recurring role on the sitcom The Ropers as Helen's mother.
 Her big commercial break was Bosom Buddies, a situation comedy based on Some Like It Hot.
 During the show's first season (1980–1981), Benson played Lilly Sinclair, the manager of the female-only hotel where two young men (Tom Hanks and Peter Scolari) dress as women to take advantage of the inexpensive rent.

-She may be the actress seen reciting the Lord's Prayer in the train holdup scene of the Butch Cassidy and the Sundance Kid (1969).
-However, the actress is uncredited.
-She did work with the stars of that film in the following year: with Paul Newman in WUSA and with Robert Redford in Little Fauss and Big Halsy.

 Benson played Mrs. Elrod in the 1981 John Carpenter horror movie Halloween II.